 - PHP with MySQL

-An industrial cleaning company in my local area needed a program made that would manage the jobs they do for their customers, which include schools, restaurants, and sports facilities.
-The program was made in Microsoft Access.
-In addition to the module for keeping track of their industrial cleaning jobs, it also runs several reports that list cleaning jobs using varying input criteria.
-It also has a module for keeping track of quotes they make for bidding on different cleaning jobs.
-In fact, it has a very interesting feature.
-The Microsoft Access program temporarily suspends itself while calling up a Borland C language program that "mass imports" quotes that had already been made in Microsoft Word years before this program was even created!
-This "spawned" Borland C language program must carefully navigate through the different components of each Microsoft Word created quotation and selectively draw out the needed information and transfer it into the Microsoft Access data table for cleaning job quotations.
-It was a tedious job for me as a developer, but it was ultimately successful.
+An industrial cleaning company in Cleveland needed a program made that would manage the jobs they did for their customers, which included schools, restaurants, and sports facilities.
+I created this in Microsoft Access.
+In addition to the module for keeping track of their industrial cleaning jobs, it also ran several reports that listed jobs using varying input criteria.
+It had a module for keeping track of quotes they made for bidding on different jobs.
+There was a very unique feature to this program.
+It temporarily suspended itself when it called up a Borland C language for DOS program I created that mass imported quotes that had already been made in Microsoft Word.
+The DOS program carefully navigated through the different aspects of each Microsoft Word quote and selectively fished out the needed information.
+That was then transfered into the Microsoft Access data table for cleaning job quotations.
+It was challenging, but ultimately successful.

-Many years ago in the mid 1990s I made a Borland C language program for a customer that distributed industrial furniture such as shelving, racking, and lockers mostly for businesses.
+Many years ago in the mid 1990s, I made a Borland C language for DOS program for a customer that distributed industrial furniture (shelving, racking, and lockers) for businesses.
 This was a fairly extensive system that included invoicing, back ordered invoicing, accounts payable, accounts receivable, general ledger, inventory and various reports that usually filtered the data through date range inputs.
-They still use this old MS-DOS based software today.
-Not long ago they needed my skills to redesign their inventory module from the old DOS program using Microsoft C#.NET so it would create a "paper trail" of transactions that detail how the current on hand inventory balance was calculated for each of their items.
-The old inventory module did not create a paper trail.
-In addition to manual additions and subtractions, it also ties in to the old invoicing and back ordered invoicing update/print modules.
-In fact, portions of these two older modules had to be redesigned in the Borland C language to accommodate the newer Microsoft C#.NET inventory module.
-This makes the older invoicing and back ordered invoicing update/print modules automatically adjust inventory on hand balances in the new inventory module at the time printing occurs.
+They still use this old DOS based system today.
+Recently, I redesigned their inventory module from the old DOS program using Microsoft C#.NET so it would create a paper trail of transactions that detailed how the current on hand inventory balance was calculated for each of their items.
+The old DOS inventory module did not create a paper trail.
+In addition to manual additions and subtractions, it also tied in to the old DOS invoicing and back ordered invoicing update and print modules.
+In fact, portions of these two older modules had to be redesigned in the Borland C language for DOS to accommodate the newer Microsoft C#.NET inventory module.
+This makes the older invoicing and back ordered invoicing update and print modules automatically adjust inventory on hand balances in the new inventory module at the time printing occurs.
 I have also redesigned the general ledger module of this old program in Microsoft C#.NET.
 It's much more comprehensive and versatile than the old DOS version.
 It does double entry posting using an idea the customer came up with.
 There are six double entry posting screens divided by transaction type: CR, CD, GL, J, PR, and ST. Each posting screen lets the user post debits and credits to various ledgers listed on the screen.
 The postings are held in "temporary counterpart ledgers" to the real ones.
 When you scroll to the bottom of each screen, you can verify that the debits equal the credits before clicking a button to post everything to the actual ledgers in the Chart Of Accounts system.